deryckoe/logdash-activity-log/README.txt

 The only limitation is the database size restrictions that your hosting plan may have.
 However, to avoid reaching that possible limit, you can specify the days you want to keep the log entries.

 == Changelog ==

+= 1.1.4 =
+* Addressed a security issue in the login failure process, preventing a potential exploit that could harm the website.
+This fix significantly enhances the overall safety and reliability of the plugin.
+* Fixed some minor bugs that generated warnings in the logs.

 = 1.1.3 =
 * Performance improved while deleting old events